 Nichelle Nichols’ famous kiss with William Shatner on Star Trek was one that broke racial, cultural and entertainment barriers.

 In 1968, Nichols, who played Lt.
-Uhura on the show, kissed William Shatner’s character Capt.
-Kirk in the episode “Plato’s Stepchildren.”
-The scene is highly credited as the first-ever interracial kiss in mainstream media.
+Uhura on the show, kissed Shatner’s character, Capt.
+Kirk, in the episode “Plato’s Stepchildren.”
+The scene is generally credited as the first-ever interracial kiss in mainstream media.

 For Star Trek’s 50th anniversary, the Smithsonian Channel sat down with Nichols to revisit the pivotal moment that forever changed American history.